 - Boil a large, salted pot of water for the pasta.
 Cook it 2 minutes less than package directions indicate.
 Once it's done, drain it and add it back to the pot it was cooked in and set aside.

-- Meanwhile, take the sausage meat out of its casings and add it, along with the onion, to a skillet over medium-high heat.
+- Meanwhile, add the sausage meat, along with the onion, to a skillet over medium-high heat.
 Cook it for about 10 minutes, breaking it up with your spoon as you go along and stirring occasionally, until it's cooked.

 - To the skillet, stir in the marinara sauce and warm it through for a few minutes.

-- Add the ricotta (I just use a spoon to dollop it on) to the pasta, and then sprinkle the parmesan over top.
+- Add the ricotta to the baking dish (you don't need to be too neat...
+I just use a spoon to put dollops here and there) and then sprinkle the parmesan evenly over top.

-- Spoon the rest of the sausage/meat mixture over top the pasta.
+- Spoon the rest of the sausage/sauce mixture evenly on top of the parmesan/ricotta layer.

 - Bake, uncovered, for 20 minutes, and then broil for a few minutes to brown the cheese (watch it carefully).
 Let sit for about 5 minutes prior to serving, then enjoy!